 Our Hospitality (1923), 74 minutes, D: Buster Keaton, John G. Blystone

-An early Buster Keaton comedy with tremendous sight gags.
-Set in 1850, he plays a son who returns home to the South to claim a family inheritance - actually a run-down shack.
-Naturally, he falls in love with a beautiful local girl Virginia Canfield (Natalie Talmadge, Keaton's real-life wife) who is the daughter of a family in a bloody feud with his McKay family.
+An early Buster Keaton comedy (his second independent feature) with tremendous sight gags.
+Set in 1830, he plays son William McKay who returns home to the South (an Appalachian homestead) to claim a family inheritance - actually a run-down shack.
+Naturally, he falls in love with a beautiful local girl Virginia Canfield (Natalie Talmadge, Keaton's real-life wife) who is the daughter of the Canfield family - engaged in a bloody feud with his McKay family.
 The film included a climactic, acrobatic waterfall rescue scene in which Keaton almost lost his life when swept downstream.

 La Roue (1923, Fr.) (aka The Wheel), 273 minutes, D: Abel Gance